joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 Let's talk about [Apttus](http://www.apttus.com/), a market leader in intelligent Quote-to-Cash (QTC) solutions, that helps companies accelerate their digital transformation efforts and maximize business outcomes.
 They really committed to Microsoft's Azure platform and services (seriously, the list of products is overwhelming).
 Let's focus in their AI-driven deal guidance that they developed for sales reps.
 When a salesperson takes an action, the platform built is able to look at similar sales scenarios and advise the sales rep on the best, most profitable next step.
 Apttus gave their tech a human touch with a virtual assitant named Max who will guide the sales reps.
 In addition to interacting with sales reps, she can also carry out complex business process that take hours for humans to complete.
 The architecture, the details (including Max's personality and contact photo), and a great story can be found [here](https://customers.microsoft.com/en-us/story/apttus).

 [VHV Allgemeine Verischerung](https://www.vhv.de/) is a company in the insurance sector that worked with Microsoft Consulting Services to create a bot, Mia, to quickly answer individual questions about a product at the point of sale in order to increase conversion rate.
 The knowledge management and data enhancement of the bot was carried out by using Dynamics 365.
 They deployed the initial bot in less than six weeks with a soft launch on their webiste.
 Gradually, it was shown to more and more users.
 A benefit of deploying with a soft launch is that errors can be identified and addressed without affecting too many users.
 [Read the full story](https://customers.microsoft.com/en-us/story/vhv-allgemeine-versicherung-dynamics365-cognitive-powerbi-azure-insurance-germany-services-en).

+If you're developing bots (with any SDK), you should also read more about [Sage's success orchestrating multiple bots with multilingual support](https://www.microsoft.com/developerblog/2017/01/21/orchestrating-multiple-bots-with-multilingual-support/).
+To speak briefly, Sage was supporting its localization and channel needs by writing multiple copies of the same bot for every language and every channel.
+Each of these bots needed to be registered and maintained separately - which resulted in a lot of code to maintain.
+Microsoft and Sage partnered together to architect a single Enterprise-grade bot that used middleware to enable context switching, which means that the user can switch between different child bots (e.g. Credit Card Bot and Health Checkup Bot), and to enable development with a multilingual approach using language resources.

 ### Section 1.3: Information bot